 Who doesn’t like finding out where people from your life have ended up?
-High school people, those from university, folks from the home town and places you’ve worked.
-And with more than two billion active monthly users, there’s an excellent change that everyone you’ve ever known has a Facebook account.
+High school people, those from university, folks from the hometown and places you’ve worked.
+And with more than two billion active monthly users, there’s an excellent chance that everyone you’ve ever known has a Facebook account.

 For example, whatever happening to some Canadian alt-rock artists from the 80s and 90s that seem to have since disappeared?
 What are they doing now?

 Well, I’ve done some lurking.
 Here’s what I found out.